-- A campus-wide email regarding the meeting time is sent prior to the meeting. - If possible, include the agenda. - For committees subject to the Brown Act, agendas must be sent at least 48 hours prior to the meeting. - When possible, send draft minutes to members within 5 working days after meeting; asking for edits. - When possible, post approved minutes within 5 working days.
+- A campus-wide email regarding the meeting time is sent prior to the meeting. - Include the agenda with the campus-wide email, if possible. - For committees subject to the Brown Act (i.e. Academic Senate, Classified Senate, Student Senate, and Curriculum Committee), agendas must be sent at least 72 hours prior to the meeting. - When possible, send draft minutes to members within 5 working days after meeting; asking for edits. - When possible, post approved minutes within 5 working days.